-The operation by a nonresident of a vessel upon the waters in this state, or the operation on the waters in this state of a vessel owned by a nonresident if operated with his consent, express or implied, shall be deemed equivalent to an appointment by the nonresident of the secretary of state to be his true and lawful attorney, upon whom may be served the summons in any action against him, growing out of any accident or collision in which the nonresident may be involved while operating a vessel on the waters in this state, or in which the vessel may be involved while being so operated on the waters in this state.
-The operation shall be deemed a signification of his agreement that any summons against him which is so served shall have the same legal force and validity as if served on him personally within this state.
-Service of summons shall be made by leaving a copy thereof with the secretary of state, or his deputy, who shall keep a record of each process and the day and hour of service and service shall be sufficient services upon the nonresident, if notice of the service and a copy of the summons are forthwith either served upon the defendant personally by the sheriff or constable of the county in which he resides or sent by certified mail by the plaintiff or his attorney to the defendant.
-If personal service of the notice and copy of summons is had upon the defendant, the officer making the service shall so certify in his return which shall be filed with the court having jurisdiction of the cause.
-If service is made by certified mail then the plaintiff or his attorney shall make an affidavit showing that he has made service of the notice and summons upon the defendant by certified mail and the affiant shall attach thereto a true copy of the summons and notice so served and the return receipt of the defendant and shall file the affidavit and attached papers with the court having jurisdiction of the cause.
+The operation by a nonresident of a vessel upon the waters in this state, or the operation on the waters in this state of a vessel owned by a nonresident if operated with nonresident's consent, express or implied, shall be deemed equivalent to an appointment by the nonresident of the secretary of state to be nonresident's true and lawful attorney, upon whom may be served the summons in any action against the nonresident, growing out of any accident or collision in which the nonresident may be involved while operating a vessel on the waters in this state, or in which the vessel may be involved while being so operated on the waters in this state.
+The operation shall be deemed a signification of the nonresident's agreement that any summons against the nonresident which is so served shall have the same legal force and validity as if served on the nonresident personally within this state.
+Service of summons shall be made by leaving a copy thereof with the secretary of state, or the secretary of state's deputy, who shall keep a record of each process and the day and hour of service and service shall be sufficient services upon the nonresident, if notice of the service and a copy of the summons are forthwith either served upon the defendant personally by the sheriff or constable of the county in which the defendant resides or sent by certified mail by the plaintiff or the plaintiffs attorney to the defendant.
+If personal service of the notice and copy of summons is had upon the defendant, the officer making the service shall so certify in the officer's return which shall be filed with the court having jurisdiction of the cause.
+If service is made by certified mail then the plaintiff or his the plaintiffs attorney shall make an affidavit showing that service of the notice and summons upon the defendant was made by certified mail and the affiant shall attach thereto a true copy of the summons and notice so served and the return receipt of the defendant and shall file the affidavit and attached papers with the court having jurisdiction of the cause.
 The court in which the action is pending may order such extension of time as may be necessary to afford the defendant reasonable opportunity to defend the action.

-The death of a nonresident shall not operate to revoke the appointment by him of the secretary of state as his true and lawful attorney upon whom may be served the summons in an action against him growing out of any the accident or collision; and in the event of his death, any action growing out of such accident or collision may be commenced or prosecuted against his executor or administrator duly appointed by the state, territory, or districts of the United States or foreign country in which the nonresident resided at the time of his death, and service of the summons shall be made upon the secretary of state, and personal service of the notice and the copy of the summons be had upon his executor or administrator, as the case may be, in like manner, with the same force and effect as service upon the nonresident during his lifetime.
+The death of a nonresident shall not operate to revoke the appointment by him the nonresident of the secretary of state as the nonresident's true and lawful attorney upon whom may be served the summons in an action against the nonresident growing out of any the accident or collision; and in the event of the nonresident's death, any action growing out of such accident or collision may be commenced or prosecuted against the nonresident's executor or administrator duly appointed by the state, territory, or districts of the United States or foreign country in which the nonresident resided at the time of his death, and service of the summons shall be made upon the secretary of state, and personal service of the notice and the copy of the summons be had upon the nonresident's executor or administrator, as the case may be, in like manner, with the same force and effect as service upon the nonresident during the nonresident's lifetime.

-Any action or proceeding pending in any court of this state, in which the court has obtained jurisdiction of the nonresident pursuant to sections 1547.01 to 1547.36 of the Revised Code, shall not abate by reason of the death of the nonresident, but his executor or administrator duly appointed in the state, territory, or district of the United States or foreign country in which he resided at the time of his death, upon the application of the plaintiff in the action and upon such notice as the court may prescribe, shall be brought in and substituted in the place of the decedent and the action or proceeding shall continue.
+Any action or proceeding pending in any court of this state, in which the court has obtained jurisdiction of the nonresident pursuant to sections 1547.02 to 1547.36 of the Revised Code, shall not abate by reason of the death of the nonresident, but the nonresident's executor or administrator duly appointed in the state, territory, or district of the United States or foreign country in which the nonresident resided at the time of his death, upon the application of the plaintiff in the action and upon such notice as the court may prescribe, shall be brought in and substituted in the place of the decedent and the action or proceeding shall continue.